-After complementing The Great Lost Bear (a solid beer bar in Portland, ME) on their new website, I received a tip – they had just acquired and were chilling some Rising Tide Ishmael, the brand new, as-of-yet unreleased beer in town.
-Rising Tide has been making progress over the summer to get brewing, and will officially launch their brews on October 1st.
-I’d been watching their progress with great anticipation… Luckily, I had an opportunity to sample this before the hungry beer-lovers that live in this town.
+After complimenting The Great Lost Bear (a beer bar in Portland, ME) on their new website, I received a tip that they had just acquired (and were chilling) some Rising Tide Ishmael, the brand new, as-of-yet unreleased beer in Maine.
+Rising Tide Brewing Company has been making progress over the summer and will officially launch their brews on October 1st.
+I’d been watching their progress with great anticipation.

 I admit, I’m always nervous to try a brewery’s first beer.
 I mean, what if it isn’t good?
 What if my first impression is that it’s forgettable or, worse, not good?
 Do I have faith that they’ll improve with time or do I give up forever?